Certified engineering technologist: Newfoundland

 Certification is managed by the Association of Engineering Technicians and Technologists of Newfoundland and Labrador.
 Certified professionals are bound by a specific code of ethics.

 There doesn't appear to be a specific applied science technology act or engineering technology act in Newfoundland.

 Quebec

-Certification in Quebec is called "Professional Technologist", or "technologue professionel" status.
-Unlike Alberta's Professional Technologist (Engineering) designation, which is a limited license to practice professional engineering within a limited scope, Quebec's Professional Technologist designation is equivalent to a CET designation and thus is not a license to practice professional engineering.
+Certification in Quebec is called "Professional Technologist", or "technologue professionel".
 Certification is managed by the Ordre des Technologues Professionnels du Quebec.

-Members are governed by the "Code des professions du Québec" and the "Code de déontologie des technologues professionnels", and perform according to accepted norms and standards in the industry.
+Members who earn this designation are allowed to carry out certain activities and seal certain engineering documents normally reserved for engineers.